Donald Mackintosh (shooter)

 Donald Mackintosh (22 September 1866 – 8 September 1951) was an Australian professional sports shooter.
-He shot on the European live-bird circuit between 1896 and 1908, winning numerous prizes and recognition as a world champion.
+He shot on the European live-bird pigeon shooting circuit between 1896 and 1908, winning numerous prizes and recognition as a world champion.
 In 1992, he was posthumously awarded Olympic gold and bronze medals for pigeon-shooting events deemed to form part of the 1900 Summer Olympics.
 However, the International Olympic Committee (IOC) later reversed its decision and reclassified the events as non-Olympic.

 Personal life

 Mackintosh was born on 22 September 1866 in Rockbank, Victoria.
 He was the son of James and Isabella Mackintosh, who had immigrated to Australia from Scotland.

 Mackintosh married Elizabeth Hartwell of Hobart on 6 October 1900.
 Their only son Donald James Roy Mackintosh was born in 1902, but died of measles in Menton, France, in December 1907.

 Outside of shooting, Mackintosh enjoyed photography and poetry, writing verse under the pen name "The Rambler".
 Later in life he went blind in one eye, which was eventually removed and replaced with a glass eye.
 He died on 8 September 1951 in Essendon, Victoria, aged 84.